when will section 21 be abolished

 Often referred to as a “no-fault” eviction, it allows landlords to regain possession of their property without needing to give a reason, provided the correct process is followed and notice periods are met.

-However, once the Renters’ Rights Bill comes into force, Section 21 notices will no longer be available.
+However, once the Renters’ Rights Act comes into force, Section 21 notices will no longer be available.
 Landlords will instead need to rely solely on Section 8 notices to end tenancies.

 The key difference is that a Section 8 notice requires the landlord to give a valid reason for seeking possession – such as rent arrears, anti-social behaviour, or a landlord needing to move back in – based on one or more legal grounds.
 These grounds are split into mandatory and discretionary.